What penalties might I be given?

 - Problems with online filing.
 You may have been unable to access the HMRC online system due to lost passwords, etc. If you tried to file, though, and the system failed, you should be able to claim reasonable excuse;

-- Unforeseen pressure of work.
-Normally this is not acceptable, but if you had a sudden unexpected and significant increase in work, this may be a reasonable excuse;
+- Pressure of work.
+Normally this is not acceptable, but if for example you had a sudden unexpected and significant increase in work, this may be a reasonable excuse;

 - Physical or mental disabilities.
 Whether permanent or temporary, this could be viewed as a reasonable excuse if it affects your capacity to deal with your tax affairs;

 - You did not understand the system and needed help from, for example, Tax Aid, Tax Help for Older People or from HMRC.
 In this case, the tax tribunal on hearing an appeal will usually expect you to have taken reasonable steps to get help with your tax affairs.
 They might also look at how difficult your tax affairs are and why, in your particular circumstances, you have found them too difficult to deal with.

 Note that relying on someone else, for example, an employee or an agent does not normally enable you to claim reasonable excuse.
 If, however, you have relied on someone else to deal with some or all of your tax affairs because you are yourself seriously ill and the other person fails to meet the obligation or gets it wrong, the tax tribunal has found that you can have a reasonable excuse.